Russia may be ‘dragging feet’ on achieving peace in Ukraine, Trump tells Newsmax

 By Angus Watson and Jessie Yeung, CNN

-(CNN) — US President Donald Trump told Newsmax he believes Russia wants to end its war with Ukraine, but that Moscow could be “dragging its feet.”
+(CNN) — US President Donald Trump told Newsmax he believes Russia wants to end its war with Ukraine, but that Moscow could be “dragging their feet.”

 “I think that Russia wants to see an end to it, but it could be they’re dragging their feet.
 I’ve done it over the years,” the president told the right-wing cable channel in an interview that aired Tuesday night.

-“I think Russia would like to see it end and I think Zelensky would like to see it end, at this point,” Trump said.
+“I think Russia would like to see it end and I think (Ukraine’s President) Zelensky would like to see it end, at this point,” Trump said.

 His comments came only hours after Russia said it would only implement a US-brokered deal to stop using force in the Black Sea once sanctions imposed on its banks and exports over of its invasion of Ukraine are lifted.